volatiletech/sqlboiler/README.md

 #### Configuration

 Create a configuration file.
-Because the project uses viper TOML, JSON, YAML are all supported.
+Because the project uses [viper](github.com/spf13/viper), TOML, JSON and YAML are all supported.
 Environment variables are also able to be used.
 We will assume TOML for the rest of the documentation.